SioKCronin/swarmopt/dmspso/README.md

 This algorithm is defined by its shuffling of particles between parallel swarms for 90% of the iterations, followed by a combined global best search for the remaining 10% iterations.

 ## Results
-DMSPSO is run 20 times on each function, and I believe the authors reported the minimum costs obtained for each run of 20.
+DMSPSO is run 20 times on each function, and I believe the authors reported the mean for each run of 20.

 ### Results achieved under different m (6 test funcs)
 | L&S 2005  |  2 | 3 |  5 |